 A Greenville County, South Carolina councilman is receiving pretrial intervention in connection with an alleged assault that took place in neighboring Pickens County last fall.

 Rick Roberts, 46, is being granted this special treatment even though the alleged victim in the case did not consent to the decision – and even though Roberts has been accused of violating the conditions of his bond.

-Not only that, multiple sources familiar with the situation tell us Roberts may have been previously granted pretrial intervention related to an alleged incident two decades ago – which could preclude him from eligibility this go-round.
+Not only that, multiple sources familiar with the situation tell us Roberts may have been previously granted pretrial intervention related to an alleged incident a decade ago – which could preclude him from eligibility this go-round.

 In light of all that … why is he still getting off?

 The answer to that question could soon develop into a significant headache for S.C. thirteenth circuit solicitor Walt Wilkins – who was recently tapped as the 2018 running mate of GOP gubernatorial candidate Catherine Templeton.

 In naming Wilkins as her running mate just yesterday, Templeton said he would be her “corruption and crime czar.”

 Less that twenty-four hours later, though, Wilkins is letting an elected official get off easy on an assault charge.

 That reeks of preferential treatment.
 In fact, scratch that … it is preferential treatment.

 Roberts’ alleged victim told The Greenville News this week that he did not support the decision by Wilkins’ office to allow Roberts to participate in a pre-trial intervention program.
 Under these programs, first-time non-violent offenders are allowed to do community service, undergo counseling and pay a fine in exchange for having a criminal charge removed from their record.